Eskilstuna-kommun/layermanager-csw/README.md

 `url` | string | URL to CSW-service.
 `addLayerErrorMsg` | string | A custom error message informing the client of an error occurring due to the added layer.
 `statConf` | object | An object with an `ext` property for whether external facing map app and `url` property for what url to post to.
 Will post a json body to the specified url with a `layers` array (names) and the `ext` bool when a layer is added to the map.
 Optional.
+`preDefinedThemePropStyles` | An array of objects with a `layerName` prop (string) and a `styles` prop (array) with objects with a `name` prop as well as an `isThemeStyle` prop.
+Intended as a (hopefully temporary) manual intervention where Geoserver cannot create a json representation of a particular style legend.
+If one style of several is problematic in this fashion then only one style needs to be configured here.
+See example below.

 The plugin can be loaded like this in an html-file:
 ```html